-The boundaries of Town Centre Primary Shopping Areas and Primary Shopping Frontages are defined on the Policies Map.

-Policy CR3 aims to support vitality and viability and promote diversity within the centres identified in Core Strategy Policy CP12 by maintaining a healthy mix of uses within a variety of unit sizes capable of accommodating a range of retailers and associated uses.

-Primary Shopping Frontages are defined where there will be a high proportion of Use Class A1 retail uses.
-A Primary Shopping Area is a defined area where Class A1-A5 retail development is concentrated.
+- 560. The boundaries of Town Centre Primary Shopping Areas and Primary Shopping Frontages will be defined on the Policies Map. - 561.
+Policy CR3 aims to support vitality and viability and promote diversity within the centres identified in Core Strategy Policy CP12 by maintaining a healthy mix of uses within a variety of unit sizes capable of accommodating a range of retailers and associated uses. - 562.
+Primary Shopping Frontages are defined where there are a high proportion of retail uses.
+A Primary Shopping Area is a defined area where retail development is concentrated.
 Together they represent the retail core of centres.
 The Policies Map shows the boundaries of Primary Shopping Areas and Frontages within the main centres of the District.
-This is important as the NPPF states that when considering the sequential test for retail development, an 'edge of centre' location is deemed to be one that is well connected and up to 300m from the Primary Shopping Area.
+This is important as the NPPF states that when considering the sequential test for retail development, an 'edge of centre' location is deemed to be one that is well connected and up to 300m from the Primary Shopping Area. - 565.
+Policy CR3 provides a flexible approach in relation to Primary Shopping Frontages, acknowledging that retail can benefit from having diverse, non retail neighbours, creating a richer mix of footfall.
+It allows the